Canon T1i vs Fujifilm X100T

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T1i does not offer wifi capability.
+In contrast, the T1i does not provide wifi capability.

 Both the T1i and the X100T have been discontinued, but can regularly be found used on eBay.
 The T1i was replaced by the Canon T2i, while the X100T was followed by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T1i Manual (free pdf) or the online Fujifilm X100T Manual.

 So what conclusions can be drawn?
 Is the Canon T1i better than the Fujifilm X100T or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.